oyvczfo05177/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, more manageable steps.
 By doing this, you can ensure that you complete each task fully and correctly.

 Remember to stay up-to-date with the latest programming technologies and tools.
 Not only will this help make your code more effective, but it will also keep you relevant in the industry.
 Don't be afraid to ask for help or advice from more experienced programmers.
 They can offer valuable insights and guidance that can help improve your skills and knowledge.
 Finally, always be open to learning new skills, as this will make you a more well-rounded programmer.

+# 2023-12-10
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+Instead, we should focus on writing clear, readable, and maintainable code first, and only optimize when profiling indicates a bottleneck.